Step-by-step instruction how to make these, with some experiments after completion:

 As for my mistakes, on a first terminator I put a little bit too much solder (as you can see on a picture below), and for second terminator I misaligned connectors a bit, so it was looking bent a little before applying heat-shrink.

-to hide your soldering to make it fancier to write a value and you’re ready.
+to hide your soldering to make it fancier to write a value and it’s done.

 First, measure the resistance with multimeter.
 I got 49.6 Ohm measured, which falls into 1% precision of resistors I used.